masoodfaisal/ml-workshop/docs/setup-v2.md

 Now you need to re-run the Kafka job according to your chosen use case _FSI_ or _Telco_

-In your cloned version of this repo, copy the two CSV files from __ or __ (depending on your chosen use case) to the root data folder as shown
+In your cloned version of this repo, copy the two CSV files from __ or __ (depending on your chosen use case) to the root data folder as shown - in my case I'm using FSI.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/2-0-copy-raw-csv-files.png)

 Now login and run the job.
 In OpenShift Networking -> Routes, open the _JupyterHub_ route and select this image: